 Here's a short video on the new Etihad livery.

-The eye-catching design combines geometric patterns with key colours – including copper, caramel, slate, sand and cream – featuring in the UAE emblem of Etihad's standard livery, as seen below in this early A380 promotional photo.
+This modern make-over also picks up key colours – including copper, caramel, slate, sand and cream – featured in the UAE emblem of Etihad's current livery, as seen below in this early A380 promotional photo.

-Of course, these also pick up the rich interior colour scheme of The Residence and The Apartments, the lush first class suites of the Airbus A380.
+Of course, those colour cues also pick up the rich interior colour scheme of The Residence and The Apartments, the lush first class suites of the Airbus A380.